taliajmallo/rpgs/campaigns/Sins/Namah/charsheet.md

 Once per encounter, you may initiate one of your readied strikes against an adjacent creature as an immediate action when you reduce an opponent to 0 HP.
 ### Maneuvers
-Your maneuvers have a DC of 13 (11 + INT mod).
+Your maneuvers have a base DC of 14 (10 + Tier + INT mod).
 You know the following maneuvers, of which you may ready 4:
-- Voracious Drive (Black Seraph)
-Full (strike).
-Charge, ignoring attacks of opportunity, and deal +1d6 damage.
-- Ravaging Blow (Black Seraph)
+- Ravaging Blow (Black Seraph I)
 Standard (strike, evil, fear).
 Make an attack that deals an extra 1d6 profane damage, and makes the target shaken on a failed Will save.
-- Intimidating Force (Black Seraph)
+- Intimidating Force (Black Seraph II)
 Immediate (counter).
 Make an intimidate check against an attack roll against you; if you succeed, the attack is negated.
+- Seraph's Wrath (Black Seraph II)
+Standard (strike).
+Make an attack.
+If it hits, deal +2d6 damage, and makes the target prone on a failed reflex save.
+- Shadow Feather Strike (Black Seraph II)
+Standard (strike, evil).
+Make ranged touch attack against target in 30' for 4d6 + 3 (INT mod) profane damage.
-- Woeful Burden (Cursed Razor)
+- Woeful Burden (Cursed Razor I)
 Standard (strike, curse).
 Make an attack.
 If it hits, the target becomes cursed and their speed is reduced by 15 (10 + 5/4 level) for 4 (level) rounds.
-- Torment the Weak (Cursed Razor)
-Standard (strike).
-Make an attack.
-If it hits, deal +1d6 damage; if the target is cursed, it takes 1d6 additional damage at the start of every turn for 2 (INT mod) rounds.
-- Minute Hand (Riven Hourglass)
+- Minute Hand (Riven Hourglass I)
 Swift (boost).
 Make an attack as a swift action with a -2 penalty to the attack roll.
-- Disturbing Blow (Veiled Moon)
+- Disturbing Blow (Veiled Moon I)
 Standard (strike, mind-affecting).
 Make an attack; if it succeeds, the target takes a -4 penalty to its next d20 roll.
 ### Stances